I just got a tarot deck! Don't worry, I had someone else get it for me. I am very excited!

 Once again, respecting closed practices is very important to me.
 I do not beleive that octopedes are a spirit animal or animal guide for me, as I am not a part of those closed practices.
 They are simply important to me.
 I use them more like a deity or symbol of the ocean than anything else.

 Until recently, I did not feel connected to any deity.
 Recently however, I have been looking back on my life and seen signs of several deities.
-I am not entirey sure if I beleive in literal deities, but I do feel connected to and am drawn to worship a few.
+I am not entirely sure if I beleive in literal deities, but I do feel connected to and am drawn to worship a few.

 Weirdly enough, most of them are Hellenic, although I don't beleive that I have a particularly strong ancestory there.
 Could this be beacuse the first gods I learned about were Greek (well, techincally Roman, but I've always preferred their Greek names)?
 I wonder if there was a reason that I was drawn to those little books about different Roman gods.
 For context, my elementary school library had a set of nonfiction books, each about a diferent Roman/Greek god.